kevinrefermat/Sticky/README.md

 ### Customizable Behavior of `PersistentContainer`

-Create a mock object that conforms to `PersistentContainerProtocol` to simulate edge cases in your app or behavior that is hard to replicate in the real world.
+Make your app depend on `PersistentContainerProtocol` instead of `PersistentContainer`.
+Then create a mock object that conforms to `PersistentContainerProtocol` to simulate edge cases in your app or behavior that is hard to replicate in the real world.

-Want to simulate a failed initialization?
+Want to simulate a scenario where loading the persistent stores failes?
 Create a mock object that conforms to `PersistentContainerProtocol` that throws an error inside `start()`.

 Want to simulate a slow data migration?
-Create a new object that wraps `PersistentContainer` and inside `start()` have it sleep for a few seconds before calling the underlying `start()`.
+Create a new object that wraps `PersistentContainer` and inside `start()` have it sleep for a while before calling the underlying `start()`.

-### Simulate a first time launch
+### Simulate First Time Launch

 Sticky provides two ways to simulate a first time launch without actually uninstalling and reinstalling the app.

 #### Delete the persistent stores

-The most straightforward way to test a fresh launch experience is to delete the underlying database and kill the app.
+The most straightforward way to test a first time launch experience is to delete the underlying database and kill the app.
 The next time your app is launched, it will have to create a new database as if it's the first time it's launched.

 ```swift
 try persistentContainer.deleteSQLLiteStores()
 ```

-#### Launch the app in memory
+#### Launch the app with in memory persistent stores

-Instead of deleting the stores on disk, you can initialize the `PersistentContainer` with the `inMemory` flag set to `true`.
-On initialization the `PersistentContainer` will ignore the stores on disk and will instead create and use a new store in memory.
-As this new store will be in memory, it will be destroyed when the app process is killed.
+Instead of deleting the stores on disk, you can instantiate the `PersistentContainer` with the `inMemory` flag set to `true`.
+When the persistent stores are loaded the `PersistentContainer` will ignore the stores on disk and will instead create and use a new store in memory.
+As this new store will be in memory, it won't outlive the app process.

-When you are finished testing the fresh launch experience, you can initialize the `PersistentContainer` with the `inMemory` flag set back to `false` and use your preserved on disk persistence.
+When you are finished testing the first time launch experience, you can initialize the `PersistentContainer` with the `inMemory` flag set back to `false` and use your preserved on-disk persistence.

 ```swift
 let persistentContainer = PersistentContainer(name: "MyDataModel", inMemory: true)